Eulalia of Barcelona

 Eulalia (c.
-289 – February 12, 303), co-patroness saint of Barcelona, was a 13-year-old Roman Christian virgin who was martyred in Barcelona during the persecution of Christians in the reign of emperor Diocletian (the Sequence of Saint Eulalia mentions his co-emperor the "pagan king" Maximian).
+289 – February 12, 303) was a 13-year-old Roman Christian virgin who was martyred in Barcelona during the persecution of Christians in the reign of emperor Diocletian (the Sequence of Saint Eulalia mentions his co-emperor the "pagan king" Maximian).
+She is a patron saint of Barcelona.
 There is some dispute as to whether she is the same person as Eulalia of Mérida, whose story is similar.